swaziloo/halloween/creatureControl/README.md

 | 2 (optional) | R1,R2 | 5.1kΩ Resistors                                              | If using a USB battery.                                                                                  |
 | 1 (optional) | J3    | KF350-2P 3.5mm Pitch 2Pin PCB Screw Terminal Block Connector | If using a wired 5v source or drain.
 Also useful if needing to share ground with an external power rail. |
 | optional     |       | 2.54mm Pin Headers                                           | For board connections.                                                                                   |

+## Building the CC5x12 ##

+I will add a full build guide, but for the time-being, here are a few tips:
+* You do not need to fill the board.
+It is perfectly acceptable to install only the connections and components you intend to use.
+* If you are installing the USB-C socket, do that first and check the electrical connections.
+Every other component is easier to hand solder.
+* The RP2040-Zero can be powered by its USB-C connection or the board 5v power, but it will not provide power to the steppers or servos.
+LEDs, the DFPlayer Mini and sensors draw power from the RP2040-Zero 3V3.
+* The C1 capacitor is intended to smooth out the 5v supply for the board.
+C2-C6 provide demand power for their nearby stepper or servo.
+Only install caps for those you intend to connect.

+## Connecting to a 12v Rail ##
+You should be able to control 12v steppers and servos using the CC5X12 by eliminating the 5v connection to them and providing separate power.
+If you do this, you will want to pull a shared ground over from the block connector or another board source.
+*I have not tested this functionality.*